-Jim is an experienced professional ecologist with a diverse background in environmental consultancy, land-based research and University level teaching.
-He is a Chartered Ecologist and full member of the Chartered Institute of Ecology & Environmental Management (CIEEM).
+Jim is a Senior Lecturer in Ecology, Conservation and Sustainability, an MSc Course Director and Employability Lead.
+He is an experienced professional ecologist with a diverse background in environmental consultancy, land-based research and University level teaching.
+He is a Chartered Ecologist, full member of the Chartered Institute of Ecology & Environmental Management (CIEEM), and a Fellow of the Higher Education Academy.

 View Jim's ResearchGate profile